News and Announcements

 · South Kitsap Pee Wee’s Basketball: $120 per player; includes a jersey;

-· Peninsula Athletic Association (Gig Harbor): $180 with a jersey
+· Peninsula Athletic Association (Gig Harbor): $195 with a t-shirt

 Can I request to be on another player’s team?